biggerboat/navigator.js/README.md

 To see the tests in a browser run this command:

     $ rake jasmine

+If this doesn't work and gets you an error like 'rake aborted! cannot load such file', try:

+    $ bundle exec rake jasmine

 Then open your browser with this url; [http://localhost:8888/](http://localhost:8888/)